-Much of the precipitation in the mountains and at the higher elevations, which comprise the headwaters areas of the perennial streams, is in the form of snow.
+Much of the precipitation in the mountains and at the higher altitudes, where the headwaters areas of the perennial streams are found, is in the form of snow.
 The largest average annual snowfall recorded within the area is 203.1 inches at Island Park Dam on Henrys Fork.
 Data collected by the Soil Conservation Service, U.S. Department of Agriculture, at snow measuring stations in the upper Snake River drainage basin are as follows:

-Snow course Drainage Altitude (feet) Average water content ^a (inches)
+Snow course Drainage Al titude (ft) A verage content water i (in.)

+20.

-Big Springs Henrys Fork 6,500 23.6
+Big Springs Henrys Fork 5, 500 23.
+6

-Grassy Lake Falls River 7,230 36.7
+Grassy Lake Falls River 7 ', 230 ° 36.
+7

-Island Park Henrys Fork 6,315 17.8
+Island Park Henrys Fork 3.
+315 17.
+8

-Lewis Lake Divide Falls-Snake Rivers 7,900 48.4
+Lewis Lake Divide Falls-Snake Rivers 3 7 , 900 · 48.
+4

-State Line Teton River 6,400 16.4
+State Line Teton River ( 400 16.
+4

-Teton Pass do 8,500 40.6
+Teton Passdo 500 40.
+6

-Valley View Henrys Fork 6,500 16.4
+Valley View Henrys Fork ( 5, 500 16.
+4

-a Generally measured near end of March, occasionally at beginning of April.
+&lt;sup>1 Generally measured near end of March, occasionally at beginning of April.
 Average water content for the period 1943-57.

 Monthly precipitation at Ashton and Sugar City is shown in figure 4.
-The months of December, January, February, and June have above average precipitation; April, and July-October have below average precipitation; the other months are near average.
+The months of December, January, February, and June have above average precipitation; the month of April and the months of July through October have below average precipitation; the other months are near average.